Bou Meng

-Early life
+Early life and education

-Bou Meng was born in 1941 into a peasant family.
-As is the case with many Cambodians born at the time, Bou Meng's exact birth date is unknown as he lacks a birth certificate.
+Bou Meng was born into a peasant family in Kampong Cham province, Cambodia, on 4 April 1941.
 His father's name was Bou Hak, while his mother's name was Lay Kat; the family lived along the Mekong River, close to Kampong Cham.
 While his family was poor, his living conditions were typical of many Cambodian families then.
-At the time, Cambodia was under the French protectorate and the French had imposed heavy taxes on Cambodians; this, combined with lack of land to farm, commonly worsened the living conditions of many Cambodian families then.
+At the time, Cambodia was under the French protectorate and the French had imposed heavy taxes on Cambodians; this, combined with lack of land to farm, commonly worsened the living conditions of many Cambodian families.
 Another problem was the lack of hospitals in the region where Bou Meng lived.
 If somebody got sick, they had to be taken to the district hospital.

 Bou Meng studied at Kor wat with the monks since there were very few schools and teachers.
 Therein the monks taught him Khmer literature and mathematics.
-In the same wat, he became very interested in painting and its interest grew stronger and stronger.
+In the same wat, he became increasingly interested in painting.

 In 1956, at the age of 15, Bou Meng became a monk.
 At that time, virtually every Cambodian family had at least a son who had become a monk, and it was a bad thing to not have a monk in one's family.
 In the meanwhile, he also used to visit a painting shop (named "Special Painting House") where he enjoyed seeing how pictures were made and, in the same shop, he met a few painters.
 A Chinese painter taught him to draw black and white pictures with a black powder made from petroleum, while another painter who had studied at the Fine Arts University in Phnom Penh taught him to paint "all kinds of pictures".

-In 1963, Bou Meng returned to his hometown - Kampong Cham - where he started to work for cinema theaters as a painter.
+In 1963, Bou Meng returned to his hometown in Kampong Cham, where he started to work for cinema theaters as a painter.
 His job was to paint the pictures for each movie.
-It soon earned him a good living, and he married Ma Yoeun.
+It soon earned him a good living, and he married Ma Yoeun in 1965.
 In 1968 he also ran a small painting shop in Chamkar Leu district of Kampong Cham province.